cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 | ![](static/documentation/images/image044.jpg) | ![](static/documentation/images/image045.jpg) |

 #### Labels
-You can also see all the labels that were used on this frame and highlight them clicking on a label you need
+You can also see all labels that were used on this frame and highlight them clicking on a label you need

 ![](static/documentation/images/image062.jpg)